-Finding the right words isn't easy, so it’s no wonder we don’t always reach out in times of illness or death.
+Finding the right words isn’t easy, so it’s no wonder we don’t always reach out after a death, despite our best intentions.
+Luckily, it’s never too late to write and reminisce.

 Who among us hasn’t had the best—but unfulfilled—intentions to visit a dying friend or relative?
 Or even to pop a card or note in the mail just to let them know they were in our thoughts?
 It’s human nature to procrastinate, even with easy things.
 So when it comes to the difficulty of putting words to a sensitive situation like illness or death, it’s no wonder we don’t always follow through.